Living, Working, Musing & Misadventures in Greece

 Back in the day, this classic was played at clubs during the “Greek” segment starting at 3 a.m., if the overall genre was non-Greek.
 Everyone knew the words, but I could only listen with my heart.

-It was one of the best nights of my life.
+One of the best nights of my life in Greece.

 I miss you, Nick.